bottledcode/RFC/drafts/records.md

 A **record** has two concepts of construction: the inline constructor and the traditional constructor.

 The inline constructor is always required and must define at least one parameter.
-The traditional constructor is optional and can be used for further initialization logic; it must take zero arguments.
+The traditional constructor is optional and can be used for further initialization logic.

 ```php
 // Inline constructor